Jayantikri/k8s/README.md

 ### In case of cloud services like aws, azure if want to bind public with certificate of kubernetes
 ```
 kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=0.0.0.0   --apiserver-cert-extra-sans=publicip,privateip,serviceip

 ```

-### Use the output of above command and paste it to all the worker nodes
+### Use the output of above command that you will get in the end "kubeadm join" and paste it to all the worker nodes

 ## Do this step in master node
 ```